 In the meantime, whatever happened to the scratch ’n sniff cards made popular in the movie Polyester?

-Most of the regular seats are located behind the D-Box seats in the theater, and the bobbing, vibrating and swirling motion has got to be a little distracting for those folks who didn’t shell out the extra $8.
+Most of the regular seats are located behind the D-Box seats in the theater, and the bobbing, vibrating and swirling motion has got to be a little distracting for those folks who didn’t shell out the extra money.